 Samples: Now it’s time to study samples!
 And by studying, we do not mean the content; rather, the format and the reference page as well as how ideas are organized.
 You can easily use your search engine to look for such examples, and make sure you don’t dwell on them for too long; you should only make use of their outline as your guide to follow.

 We hope you found this article helpful and wish you the best of grades!
-You can come back and visit us at any time for more scholarly tips.
+You can come back and visit us at any time for more scholarly tips or papers for money.